Availity/availity-ekko/docs/readme/partials/proxy.md

         port: 7777, // port number to proxied server
         proxy: true, // defaults to false.  when true the proxy is enabled
         headers: {
-          RemoteUser: 'otheruser' // set customer header for proxy request to this server },
+          RemoteUser: 'otheruser' // set custom header for proxy request to this server },
         proxies:
         [